paninij/paninij/site/src/index.md

 later, where the `Path#length()` methods are called that the client will need to wait.
 Subsequent calls to the `Path` futures won't block.

-The use of futures, let's the do some more work while waiting for the results from the graphs.
+The use of futures lets a capsule keep working while waiting for results from other capsules until it can no longer wait.

 ### Developed with Standard Java Tools